Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The biblical references for the office of pastor appear in several different terms, (Are all pastors occupying the "office" of pastor?
 Are all these terms synonymous with "pastor?")

 but only once does the term “pastor” appear in the text (in the KJV – Ephesians 4:11).
 The ESV renders the word as “shepherds” in Ephesians 4:11.
 The word “pastor” is a Latin word that has in mind the shepherding duties of an overseer.
 (The meaning of the Latin word translated from the Greek word is of little importance.
 The Greek word is poimén, a shepherd.
-The reader will notice that our link to the Greek discusses the idea of a singular ruling authority, a position the author takes as well, but we believe that is an imposition based on a western cultural understanding.
+The reader will notice that our link to the Greek does contain the idea of a singular ruling authority, a position the author takes as well, but we believe that is an imposition based on a western cultural understanding.

 It is a phenomena of church history that the position of pastor has been elevated to the CEO leadership position.
 The Reformation reformed many errant practices of the church, but left intact the idea of a single man presiding over a congregation.
 This has been retained through the centuries, but it is a faulty and unbiblical practice.